jeffijoe/awilix-express/README.md

 // Now you can add request-specific data to the scope. app.use((req, res, next) => {
   req.container.register({
-    user: asValue(req.user) // from some authentication middleware...
+    user: asValue(req.user), // from some authentication middleware...
   })

   return next()